Rahilsamnani27/code-snippet-manager/README.md

 - Version Control: Add version history for snippets to track changes over time.
 - Export/Import: Allow users to export their snippets or import from other sources.

-## Contributing

-Contributions to the Code Snippet Manager project are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License.